openafs-contrib/openafs-robotest/docs/source/guide.rst

 Molecule Driver Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Local configuration setting for the Molecule driver are specified in a Molecule
+Local settings for the Molecule driver are specified in a Molecule base
-base configuration file, located in ``.config/molecule/config.yml``.
+configuration file, located in ``.config/molecule/config.yml``.

-Update the base configuration file to set the name Vagrant provider name you are
+Edit the base configuration file to set the name Vagrant provider name for your
-using, or to specify a different driver name if you are not using Vagrant.
-See
+system, or to specify a different driver name if you are not using Vagrant.
-the Molecule driver configuration documentation for more information.
+See the Molecule driver configuration documentation for more information about
+drivers and driver options.

 .. code-block:: console